-Chibougamau Independent Mines Inc. (the "Corporation") was incorporated under the Canada Business Corporations Act on December 13, 2010, as a wholly-owned subsidiary of Globex Mining Enterprises Inc. ("Globex") with the intention of acquiring and developing properties located in the Chibougamau Mining District of Québec.
+Chibougamau Independent Mines Inc. (the "Corporation" or "CIM") was incorporated under the Canada Business Corporations Act on December 13, 2010, as a wholly-owned subsidiary of Globex Mining Enterprises Inc. ("Globex") with the intention of acquiring and developing properties located in the Chibougamau Mining District of Québec.
 It is focused on reviving production in the Chibougamau gold-copper mining camp.

 On September 10, 2012, Globex and the Corporation entered into an Arrangement which resulted in the reorganization of the Corporation's capital and the receipt of cash, certain investments held by Globex as well as the transfer of ten properties from Globex to the Corporation.
 Under a Plan of Arrangement, effective December 29, 2012, ten properties were transferred from Globex to the Corporation subject to a 3% Gross Metal Royalty ("GMR") in favour of Globex.
+The reorganization resulted in CIM no longer being a subsidiary of Globex.
+The CIM shares began trading on the TSX Venture Exchange ("TSXV") on January 25, 2013, under the symbol CBG.
 On October 3, 2016, Globex announced that the 3% GMR on a number of claims related to the Mont Sorcier project had been reduced to 1%, but extended to claims acquired by the Corporation in 2016 and therefore applicable to the entire historical mineral deposit.